ajv-validator/ajv/README.md

 ##### 0.7.0

-`addShema` no longer returns compiled schema(s)
+`addShema` no longer returns compiled schema(s).

-Improved / fixed compiling of recursive schemas
+Improved / fixed compilation of recursive schemas.

+If cache instance is supplied it must have `put`, `get` and `del` methods.

 ##### 0.6.11